shapely/shapely/docs/manual.rst

   >>> LinearRing(ring)
   <shapely.geometry.polygon.LinearRing object at 0x...>

-As with `LineString`, a sequence of `Point` instances is not a valid constructor parameter.
+Unlike for `LineString`, a sequence of `Point` instances is not a valid constructor parameter.

 .. _polygons: